-- meter number (4 bytes) and type (2 bytes): This field identifies the manufacturer, model number, individual meter number, and revision number for the meter's software. - postage (2 bytes): In addition to the 2-D barcode, this field should appear in human readable form. - date/time (7 bytes): In addition to the 2-D barcode, this field should appear in human readable form. - item count (4 bytes): This field contains a piece count for this particular meter.
-For privacy reasons5, this should not be readable to non-USPS parties. - ascending and descending registers (4 bytes each): Again, for privacy reasons, this should not be readable to non-USPS parties. - entry address (5 bytes)6: This is the address from which the mail is stamped and enters the mail system. - return address (5 bytes): This is the address to which undeliverable mail should be returned.
+• meter number (4 bytes) and type (2 bytes): This field identifies the manufacturer, model number, individual meter number, and revision number for the meter's software.

+- postage (2 bytes): In addition to the 2-D barcode, this field should appear in human readable form. - date/time (7 bytes): In addition to the 2-D barcode, this field should appear in human readable form. - item count (4 bytes): This field contains a piece count for this particular meter.
+For privacy reasons4, this should not be readable to non-USPS parties. - ascending and descending registers (4 bytes each): Again, for privacy reasons, this should not be readable to non-USPS parties. - entry address (5 bytes)5 : This is the address from which the mail is stamped and enters the mail system. - return address (5 bytes): This is the address to which undeliverable mail should be returned.
 It may or may not be the same as the entry address.
+The return address must also be fully written out in human readable form. - destination address (5 bytes): The destination address must also be fully written out in human readable form.